nikhilgautam96/P-11/Javascript/Notes/Promises.md

 ## What `resolve(value)` does is :-
 - It changes the `state` of promise object from `pending` to `resolved`.
 - It will update the `value` property from `undefined` to `value`.
-- It is not end statement of block unlike return statement.
+- It is not the end statement inside a block unlike return statement.
 - eg :-
 ```js
 function fetchData(url) {